IBM/mkdocs/README.md

 - The documentation will be automatically deployed as a static site on GitHub Pages.

-- Link to access the documentation: <https://gitusername.github.io/ecct/docs/>
+- Link to access the documentation: <https://gitusername.github.io/gitrepo>
-> Note: Replace the `gitusername` in the link with your GitHub username.
+> Note: Replace the `gitusername` in the link with your GitHub username and the `gitrepo` with your GitHub repo name.